 California’s advocacy and watchdog group for elder abuse victims without powerful corporate lobbyists in Sacramento

-- Elder Abuse Exposed.com is a California-based, public-interest, elder abuse advocacy and watchdog group dedicated to strengthening and reforming the civil rights and protections that state and federal laws guarantee, but unfortunately elude, California’s vulnerable and often abused elders and dependent adults.
+- Elder Abuse Exposed.com is a California-based elder abuse advocacy and watchdog group dedicated to strengthening and reforming the civil rights and protections that state and federal laws guarantee, but unfortunately elude, California’s vulnerable and often-abused elders and dependent adults.

-- Elder Abuse Exposed.com uses public education campaigns, legislative action, and judicial reforms to combat the double victimization of vulnerable elders and dependent adults who first are direct victims of elder abuse and subsequently victims of California government agencies’ usual unwillingness to enforce the law.
+- Elder Abuse Exposed.com uses public education campaigns, legislative action, and judicial reforms to combat the double victimization of vulnerable elders and dependent adults who, first, are direct victims of elder abuse and then are victims of California government agencies’ usual unwillingness to enforce the law.